 For the millennials, the figure was 88%.
 They make up 34% of the population and prefer to read newspapers on their phone.
 For marketers, business decision-makers, at 37% of the Canadian population, are an important group of newspaper readers.
 93% of them read newspapers every week and they read both printed and digital newspapers.

 Marketing in magazines and newspapers

-Spending on magazine advertising is down with a drop of over $100 million dollars from 2015 to 2016, according to Statista.
-However, findings show that 44% of Canadian magazine readers and buyers have visited an advertizer’s website after seeing their advert in a magazine.
+Spending on magazine advertising is down with a drop of over $100 million from 2015 to 2016, according to Statista.
+However, findings show that 44% of Canadian magazine readers and buyers have visited an advertiser’s website after seeing their advert in a magazine.
 46% of the readers also used or planned to use a coupon or promotion included in the advert.